RisingOrchards/legal/privacy-policy.md

 ## 5. Data Retention

 We retain personal information only as long as necessary to fulfill the purposes described in this Privacy Policy, unless a longer retention period is required by law.
 Retention periods vary by category (e.g., account records for as long as you maintain an account; transaction records for up to 7 years for tax/accounting; telemetry logs for up to 24 months), after which we delete or deidentify data.
+If you close your account or request deletion, we delete active copies within 30 days and purge backups on a rolling schedule within 90 days thereafter.
+We may retain minimal logs and records as required for security, fraud prevention, and legal obligations.

 ---